xjchenGit/SingGraph/README.md

 ## Datasets and preprocessing
 The dataset is based on the paper  "SingFake: Singing Voice Deepfake Detection," which is accepted by ICASSP 2024. [[Project Webpage](https://singfake.org/)]

 Since the copyright issue, the dataset didn't open source.
-Please follow the instructions in the above paper to download the dataset yourself.
+Please follow the instructions in the above paper to download the dataset by yourself.

 <!-- ## Training -->